 parenting, family life Kim walker Kerkvliet parenting, family life Kim walker Kerkvliet

 These five books aren’t just about building better habits or learning to “be good.”
-They’re about forming character that lasts, and planting seeds of faith that grow long after the last page is turned.
-If you’re looking for a meaningful way to support your teen son’s spiritual walk, this list is for you.
+They’re about forming character that lasts.

 Read More